teohxuen/website/content/report/final_report.md

 As mentioned in [Section 2.3.3](#233-challenges-with-tracking-battery-hulls-pressure-and-temperature), slow battery hull leaks are difficult to detect without consistent data.
 A possible solution will be the automatic notification of team members when a leak is detected by the system.

 #### 8.1.1 Past Experiences
-During the testing and development of the Autonomous Surface Vessel, a Telegram Channel was running on the ASV to periodically report the battery voltage and current draw.
-This proved invaluable as it helped the team to anticipate and prepare for battery swaps.
+During the testing and development of the Autonomous Surface Vessel (ASV), a Telegram Channel was running on the ASV to periodically report the battery voltage and current draw.
+This proved invaluable as it allowed the team to anticipate and prepare for battery swaps.
 Furthermore, it helped the team to identify a load-balancing issue in the vehicle that would have otherwise gone unnoticed.

 ![Telegram Channel Reporting ASV's Battery Status](tele.png)
 ##### Figure 32: Telegram Channel Reporting ASV's Battery Status